NegaDennis/Hot-dog-or-not-Hot-Dog/README.md

 To practice skills with image recognition, I decided to follow his footstep and started this project.

+As the project is still in progress, I will not be spending too much time on this README.
+Only the very essential will be included.

 -Use Case------------------------------------------------------------------------------------------

 Similar to what was portrayed in the show, the use case is that the user will take a picture of their food, the model process the image and classify if it is hot dog or not.